Samuel W. Hayes

 Samuel W. Hayes (1875–1941) was born in Arkansas, and moved to Texas with his parents when he was a small child.
 He completed his basic education in Texas, then attended the University of Virginia.
 He apparently did not graduate, but his college experience sufficed to qualify him as a school teacher.
 He spent the next three years teaching in the community of Ryan in the Chickasaw Nation, then part of the Indian Territory.
 He also began studying law in a local law office and was admitted to the Territorial Bar in 1899.

 After becoming a lawyer, he moved to Chickasha, joined a law firm, and became active in Democratic party politics.
 Noticed by party officials, he was elected as a delegate to the Oklahoma Constitutional Convention in Guthrie in 1906.
 After Oklahoma became a state in 1907, President Theodore Roosevelt named him as an associate justice on the Oklahoma State supreme Court, where he served until he resigned in 1914.
 He then returned to his private law practice in Oklahoma City.
 He also served as a regent of the University of Oklahoma, a director of the 10th District of the Federal Reserve Bank and as President of the Oklahoma City Chamber of Commerce until his death in 1941.

 Early life and education

-Samuel W. Hayes (1875–1941) was born in Huntsville, Arkansas, on September 17, 1875, to John and Molly (nee Cox) Hayes.
+Samuel W. Hayes was born in Huntsville, Arkansas, on September 17, 1875, to John and Molly (née Cox) Hayes.
 In 1877, the family moved to Jack County, Texas, where his parents worked on a farm and the boy received his basic education in the public schools.
 He then attended the University of Virginia before coming to what would become the state of Oklahoma in 1897, where he taught school in the town of Ryan, then a part of the Chickasaw Nation in Indian Territory for three years.